randriu/synthesis/README.md

 ## Image with the pre-installed tool

-An image with the pre-installed tool is available in [this Ubuntu 20.04 LTS virtual machine]().
+An image of an Ubuntu 20.04 LTS virtual machine with the pre-installed tool is available in [here]().
 Compilation and installation of the tool from scratch on your system or VM will be discussed in the end of this README.
+To boot the VM, you will need [VirtualBox](https://www.virtualbox.org/).

-** How to boot the VM **
+username: tacas21
-- Virtualbox, no password.
+password: tacas21

-- Where to navigate.
+``/home/tacas21/synthesis``

 ## Getting started with PAYNT